Donien/ansible-collection-icinga_contrib/README.md

 We also need to have a certain level of trust when it comes to third party code, e.g. Icinga Web 2 modules.
 Decisions are made on a case-by-case basis.

-If you want to know whether a certain new feautre would be welcome, feel free to simply ask and start a discussion.
+If you want to know whether a certain new feature would be welcome, feel free to simply ask and start a discussion.

-Also, if you want to contribute to this Collection, please follow these general guidelines.
+Also, if you want to contribute to this Collection, please follow these general guidelines:

 ### Issues